 Reading: Applied Part 7.
-Specification CI: Specification as an Executable Artifact
+Specification CI: specification as an executable artifact

 Lesson 1 of 5 in module «Applied Part 7.
-Specification CI: Specification as an Executable Artifact»
+Specification CI: specification as an executable artifact»

 You are viewing the lesson without signing in.
 Sign in to save progress and take tests.

-Before Reading
+Before reading

 Goal

-• unfulfilled requirements,
+• unmet requirements,

 • JSON Schema errors.